Quick info

 The mescaline content can vary greatly from plant to plant.

-dried, crushed plant material, filled in capsules or directly processed into a decoction.
+Dried, crushed plant material, filled into capsules or processed directly into a decoction.
+Mescaline is also available as an extract and in synthetic, crystalline form

 If you or someone else needs urgent help after taking drugs or alcohol, call an ambulance on 144.
 Tell the emergency responders everything you know.